 Since November 2015, I am a member of the Programming Principles, Logic and Verification group at the Department of Computer Science of University College London.
 Prior to joining UCL, from December 2012 to October 2015, I was a postdoc at IMDEA Software Institute.
 From November 2008 to November 2012, I was a research assistant in the CS Department of KU Leuven, where I obtained my PhD.
 During my doctoral studies I was a visiting PhD fellow in the Department of Computer Science of Aarhus University and a research intern in the PPT group at MSR Cambridge.
 I got my MSc degree in Mathematics and CS in 2008 from Dept. of Mathematics and Mechanics of Saint Petersburg State University.
 Before joining academia I worked as a software developer at JetBrains.

 If you are looking for the "CSL Family Tree" slide, you can find it here.
 Other slides from my recent talks are here.

 Curriculum Vitae: [PDF]

-I am a creator of the La Clojure plugin for IntelliJ IDEA.
-The plugin sources are publicly available on GitHub.
+I am a also a creator of the La Clojure plugin for IntelliJ IDEA.
+It is no longer maintained, but its sources are available on GitHub.

 I am married to CG artist Lilia Anisimova.

-photo, suitable appropriate occasions.
+suitable for appropriate occasions.
 Yet another picture of mine by Jorge Cham, for I have contributed to the